microsoft/napajs/docs/api/zone.md

 - **Node zone** - a 'virtual' zone which exposes Node.js eventloop, has access to full Node.js capabilities.

 ### <a name="zone-operations"><a> Zone operations
-There are two operations, designed to reinforce the symetricity of workers within a zone:
+There are two operations, designed to reinforce the symmetry of workers within a zone:
  1) **Broadcast** - run code that changes worker state on all workers, returning a promise for pending operation.
 Through the promise, we can only know if operation succeed or failed.
 Usually we use `broadcast` to bootstrap application, pre-cache objects, or change application settings.
- 2) **Execute** - run code that doesn't change worker state on an abitrary worker, returning a promise of getting the result.
+ 2) **Execute** - run code that doesn't change worker state on an arbitrary worker, returning a promise of getting the result.
 Execute is designed for doing the real work.

  Zone operations are on a basis of first-come-first-serve, while `broadcast` takes higher priority over `execute`.